roseengineering/silicon5351/README.md

 output.
 But it is also required to synchronize all outputs derived off a particular PLL, so all such derived outputs are coherrent, like inverted outputs.
-This can be demonstrated by uncommenting the statement above with invert=True and commenting out the statement with quadrature=quadrature.
+This can be demonstrated by uncommenting the statement with "invert, quadrature = True, False".

 ## API